 By Kevin Young • October 22, 2009 Sound Designer Mick Potter in a familiar position at a Yamaha PM1D digital console at Front Of House of a recent theatrical project “I always knew I wanted to work in the music industry, but I never wanted to be a musician,” says UK-based Sound Designer Mick Potter.
 “When I was 13 or 14 I always could name who produced and mixed a record.
 I was always interested in that side of it.
 The main people I could name in theater, in my teens, were orchestrators and sound designers.”
 It was this interest, the 45-year-old, Yorkshire-born Potter explains, that initially prompted his desire to work in the record industry.
 Freshly inspired by the work of sound designer/record producer Martin Levan, and the ongoing evolution of sound reinforcement technology for live theater, he ultimately switched gears to pursue a career in live theater.
 After graduating with a degree in Creative Design at London’s Central School of Art and Design, Potter landed a spot as mixer for Andrew Lloyd Weber’s productions of Cats, Song and Dance, and Starlight Express.
 “It was just about the time that some of the first really huge modern musicals were hitting the stage,” he recalls.
 “There was all this fantastic new technology.
 It was kind of the first time you could start to recreate serious quality, creative sound in a live environment.”
 After honing his chops as a freelancer, Potter found work exclusively as a sound designer; first taking over the design helm for Weber on his production of Bombay Dreams in 2002 before moving on to revamp the design on the Vegas installment of Phantom of the Opera and redoing the London and New York productions when their respective runs continued well in excess of previous expectations.
 Since then he’s become one of the premier sound designers in the UK and first in line for all of Weber’s productions over the better part of the last decade.
 The success he’s found over time hasn’t dulled his enthusiasm or his work ethic, though.
 “It’s an odd job.
 You’re not working nine to five.
 You’re don’t get paid for every time you clock in.
 Or for doing schematic drawings, mixing stuff in Pro Tools, going to endless meetings.
 You’re only as good as your last show, no matter what your reputation might be,” he laughs.
 Looking back at the work he’s done, Potter has little to worry about.
 His resume reads like a laundry list of some of the most popular musical productions in recent memory: Jesus Christ Superstar in London, the world premieres of Bombay Dreams both London and New York, Hair in London; the previously mentioned Phantom of the Opera in Las Vegas, New York and London; as well as Evita, The Sound Of Music and the London production of Joseph and the Amazing Technicolor Dreamcoat.
 Mick Potter with his Olivier Award (click to enlarge) Along the way he’s also received the prestigious Olivier Award for Best Sound Design in 2005. .
 “It may seem an odd thing to say, but there’s a certain kind of musical I seem to do.
 I’ve never done un-amplified, naturalistic musicals, and I’ve never done a play.”
 Still, his overall preference tends toward productions that possess a particular blend of cinematic grandness and intimacy, where the sound design is a key aspect of production and the show poses the challenge of finding the perfect balance between a complex score and a more naturalistic quality.
 Read the rest of this post 1 2 About Kevin Kevin Young Freelance Music and Tech Writer, Professional Musician and Composer Based in Toronto, Kevin Young is a freelance music and tech writer, professional musician and composer.
 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Sound Design Theatre · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.